ManishSamarth/kubernetes-mangodb-connection-project/README.md

 # kubernetes-mangodb-connection-project
-simple kubernetes project with mongodb and mogo express images using declerative approch
+simple kubernetes project using mongodb and mogo-express images with declerative approch